pcal43/fastback/docs/index.md

 * Back up locally
 * Back up remotely to any git server
 * Back up remotely to any network volume (no git server required)
+* Scheduled backups run after vanilla autosave
 * Easily restore backup snapshots
+* Snapshot pruning, retention policies
+* LuckPerms support
 * Works on clients and dedicated servers
 * Works on Linux, Mac and Windows
-* Snapshot pruning, retention policies
-* LuckPerms support

 * ..all with easy-to-use minecraft commands

 ## Road Map
-* Scheduled backups
 * UI for managing backups from the title screen
 * Better management of remote snapshots
 * Forge support (maybe)